 Louise Vickerman has earned the reputation as one of North America’s leading orchestral harpists.
-Hailed by the Deseret News for her “delicate phrasings & sensitively expressed nuances”, “consummate artistry & impeccable technique” (Reichel Recommends) & “...Vickerman made the harp sound simultaneously majestic & serene” (Salt Lake Tribune), she has highlighted the capabilities of the harp, bringing a greater awareness to the instrument in the orchestral setting and has been recognized as such by having been invited to share her expertise as a clinician throughout North America & Europe.
+Hailed by the Deseret News for her “delicate phrasings & sensitively expressed nuances”, “consummate artistry & impeccable technique” (Reichel Recommends) & “...Vickerman made the harp sound simultaneously majestic & serene” (Salt Lake Tribune), she has highlighted the true capabilities of the harp bringing heightened audience awareness to the instrument and has been recognized as such by having been invited to share her expertise as a clinician throughout North America & Europe.

 As an active chamber musician she has collaborated with violinist Cho-Liang Lin in recital at the Colorado Music Festival & has been regularly featured on the Nova Chamber music series in Salt Lake City.
 She gave the world premiere of “Awuya” for solo harp by the acclaimed British composer Sally Beamish, a work that was commissioned for her by Glasgow University and in the summer of 2011 was an invited performer at the 11th World Harp Congress in Vancouver, BC.
-Vickerman is also a respected pedagogue & holds the positions of Adjunct Professor of Harp at Weber State University, Ogden & at Westminster College in Salt Lake City & was appointed interim Director of Harp Studies at Brigham Young University for the 2005-06 academic year.
-She was on the Premier Artist Faculty for the 2009 Salvi Harps Summer Institute in Anaheim, CA, has presented masterclasses at the Eastman School of Music in Rochester, NY, maintains a private teaching studio & has coached the harp sections of the Utah Youth Symphony & The National Youth Orchestra of Scotland.
+As a teacher Vickerman was the adjunct professor of harp at Weber State University for 14 years, is adjunct at Westminster College & was interim Director of Harp Studies at Brigham Young University for the 2005-06 academic year.
+She was on the Premier Artist Faculty for the 2009 Salvi Harps Summer Institute in Anaheim, CA & has presented masterclasses at the Eastman School of Music in Rochester, NY & at The New World Symphony, FL.
+She maintains a private teaching studio & has coached the harp sections of the Utah Youth Symphony & The National Youth Orchestra of Scotland.

 Acting Principal Harp